elastic-interval/pretenst-com/tenscript.md

 ![bulge-ring](images/tenscript/bulge-ring.png)

-Here, there are two eight-brick tapering columns extending in opposite directions "A" and "a", which then have their end triangles marked so that the are drawn together and welded, resulting into a ring.
+Here, there are two sixteen-twist tapering columns extending in opposite directions "A" and "a", which then have their end triangles marked so that the are drawn together and welded, resulting into a ring.

 ## Multiple Sections